 Joseph S. Fichera is one of the founders and the current chief executive officer of Saber Partners, LLC, a New York financial advisory firm for corporations and governments.
 His areas of expertise include corporate governance, financial markets, capital markets finance and effective regulation.
 He provides independent expert advice to corporate and municipal finance issuers, investors, regulators and brokerage firms.

-In addition, Mr. Fichera serves as a Senior Advisor to The Williams Capital Group, L.P. an independent securities brokerage, investment management and financial services firm.
-He advises WCG on various securities and capital markets related initiatives involving the Company's corporate and municipal client service efforts including mergers and acquisitions.
+In addition, Mr. Fichera has served as a Senior Advisor to The Williams Capital Group, L.P. an independent securities brokerage, investment management and financial services firm.
+He advised WCG on various securities and capital markets related initiatives involving the Company's corporate and municipal client service efforts including mergers and acquisitions.

-Throughout his more than 28-year Wall Street career, Fichera has taken on challenges to resolve opaque corporate problems involving finance, policy, and governance.
-His client list has grown to include Fortune 500 companies, such as ExxonMobil and GE Capital, state bond issuers, the governor of California, Hendrick Automotive, Luby's Restaurants, Trans Tech Pharma, the Commonwealth of Massachusetts and the U.S. Securities & Exchange Commission, among others.
+Throughout his more than 3 decade Wall Street career, Fichera has taken on challenges to resolve opaque corporate problems involving finance, policy, and governance.
+His client list has grown to include Fortune 500 companies, such as ExxonMobil and GE Capital, state regulatory commissions, the governor of California, Hendrick Automotive, Luby's Restaurants, Trans Tech Pharma, the Commonwealth of Massachusetts and the U.S. Securities & Exchange Commission, among others.

 Fichera was an early, outspoken critic of the auction rate securities market long before its collapse.
 He has advised institutional investors, broker-dealers and regulators on possible solutions to the current crisis and helped resolve litigation.